berrrystruction/simple_sample_blockchain/README.md

 # simple_sample_blockchain
- a simple implementation of blockchain
+ A simple implementation of a blockchain